mhausenblas/rbacadabra/docs/index.md

-Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) can sometimes appear to be black magic.
-Let's look behind the curtain.
+Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) can sometimes appear to be some sort of black magic.
+So, let's look behind the curtain.

 ## Snippets

+We all love YAML, right?
+Here's a collection of annotated RBAC-related YAML snippets you can build on.

-### Re-use roles across namespaces
+### Re-use roles

-Define a cluster role, for example, to view `services`, using:
+To re-use a role across namespaces, first define a cluster role, for example, to view `services`, using:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1